jaxdb/jaxdb/entities/README.md

   }
   ```

-6. To run the code, you must now connect XDE to your database.
-XDE relies on the [`org.safris.commons`:`dbcp`](https://github.com/SevaSafris/dbcp/) module to aide in configuration of Database Connection Pools.
-Create a `dbcp.xml` file in `src/main/resources` that conforms to [this XSD](http://commons.safris.org/dbcp.xsd), which defines the Database Connection Pool settings for your connection.
+6. To run the code, you must now connect **xdb-entities** to your database. **xdb-entities** relies on the [`org.safris.commons:dbcp`](https://github.com/SevaSafris/commons-dbcp/) module to aide in configuration of Database Connection Pools.
+Create a `dbcp.xml` file in `src/main/resources` that conforms to [this XSD](https://github.com/SevaSafris/commons-dbcp/blob/master/src/main/resources/dbcp.xsd), which defines the Database Connection Pool settings for your connection.

   ```xml
   <dbcp name="basis"